kumahq/kuma-website/app/_src/using-mesh/managing-ingress-traffic/gateway-api.md

 {% if_version gte:2.7.x %}
 The Gateway API supports multi-zone deployments, but with some limitations:

 - Gateway API resources like `Gateway`, `ReferenceGrant`, and `HTTPRoute` must be created in non-global zones.
-They are specific to the zone they reside in.
+They are kubernetes resources and therefore are not known to {{ site.mesh_product_name }}.
 - Only services deployed within the same Kubernetes cluster, such as the `HTTPRoute`, can be referenced as the `backendRef`.

 {% capture backendref-limitation %}